-IN WITNESS WHEREOF, the parties hereto habove. nave executed this Agreement on the day first mentioned TRANSBAY JOINT POWERS AUTHORITY Approved as to Form by: Maria Ayerdi-Kaplan, Executive Director TJPA Legal Counsel Transbay Joint Powers Authority Board of Directors Resolution No Adopted: Attest: Secretary, TJPA Board ATTORNEY oly with the requirements of the Minimum Compensation s to certain minimum hourly wages and compensated and statement urging companies doing business ir ed "MacBride Principles-Northern Ireland", San Francisco's n Northern Ireland to move towards resolving employment lacBride Principles, and urging San Francisco companies to e MacBride Principles Authorized Signature Address Printed Name City, State, Zip Code Title Phone Number Company Name Federal Employer ID Number

-PROFESSIONAL SERVICES AGREEMENT APPENDIX A SCOPE OF SERVICES
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement on the day first mentioned above.

+Transbay Joint Powers Authority Board of Directors Resolution No. Adopted: Attest:

+By signing this Agreement, I certify that I comply with the requirements of the Minimum Compensation Ordinance, which entitles Covered Employees to certain minimum hourly wages and compensated and uncompensated time off.

+I have read and understood the Section entitled "MacBride Principles-Northern Ireland", San Francisco's statement urging companies doing business in Northern Ireland to move towards resolving employment inequities, encouraging compliance with the MacBride Principles, and urging San Francisco companies to do business with corporations that abide by the MacBride Principles

-From time to time, and upon request of the TJPA's Executive Director, the TJPA may request Attorney to provide legal services to the TJPA and to advise and assist Legal Counsel in the areas of law set forth below.
+From and after September 1, 2012 until the expiration or termination of this Agreement, and upon request of the TJPA's Executive Director, the TJPA may request Attorney to provide legal services to the TJPA and to advise and assist Legal Counsel in the areas of law set forth below.
 A written Request for Service ("RFS"), signed by the Executive Director, shall be issued before Attorney commences any work for the TJPA.
 The Executive Director will consult with the Attorney before issuing or amending a Request for Services ("RFS").
 Each RFS will be in writing and will designate a specific scope of work as a subset of the services listed below.
 The RFS will also designate the maximum amount payable by the TJPA.
 Any RFS may be modified from time to time in writing, to change the scope of services or the maximum payable amount.
 To the extent there is any conflict or inconsistency between the terms set forth in any RFS and the terms of this Agreement, this Agreement shall control.